 A yahrzeit is the anniversary of the death of a loved one, and is observed according to the Jewish calendar.
 If you would like to receive notification of the yahrzeit of a loved one, please contact the office.
 Names of people being remembered are read on the Shabbat prior to their yahrzeit dates, before the Mourner’s Kaddish.
 If you would like to receive a special Aliyah to the Torah and recite El Malei Rachamim, another memorial prayer, please join us at one of our morning services.

-Temple B’nai Abraham honors the memory of your loved one.
-Below are those we are honoring this week:
+Temple B’nai Abraham honors the memory of your loved one, may their memory be a blessing.
+Below are names of those we are honoring:

 In August of 2015, we adopted on permanent loan a Czech Torah that survived the Holocaust.
 These scrolls are overseen by the Memorial Scrolls Trust in Westminster, England.